YuvrajMudaliyar/Every-Second-Color-Generator/README.md

-An Appliction which changes Random backgrond color of the Body section :)😊😜
+An Appliction which changes Random backgrond color of the Body section every second :)😊😜